tojozefi/azurebatch/customcode/README.md

 ### 6. Run the job from the template
 a.
 Create a local folder in your system for storing Batch Explorer templates an unzip [factorize-template.zip](factorize-template.zip) package to this folder.

 b.
+Load the *factorize* program's job template into Batch Explorer local gallery.

 Goto *Gallery* tab in Batch Explorer and click *My library* button:
 ![gallery-mylibrary](screenshots/gallery-mylibrary.png)

 Add your template folder to the library:
 ![gallery-mylibrary-addfolder](screenshots/gallery-mylibrary-addfolder.png)

 Find *job.template.json* template under *factorize* folder the left pane and open it:
 ![mylibrary-jobtemplate](screenshots/mylibrary-jobtemplate.png)

 The job template used in our example implements a task-per-file task factory which generates a task for each file in the defined input filegroup.
 See [here](https://github.com/Azure/azure-batch-cli-extensions/blob/master/doc/taskFactories.md) for more information about task factories.

-The tasks will process all files in the input filegroup.
+The tasks will process all files in the input filegroup in parallel and generate the relevant output files with names appended by defined extension.

 c.
 Run the job template by clicking the green arrow button in the top-right corner:
 ![mylibrary-jobtemplate-run](screenshots/mylibrary-jobtemplate-run.png)